asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

 go through the current `node` to the end goal

-The heuristic function is only computed when we add the node to the priority queue, it biases the priority queue order such that nodes with less cost IN RELATION TO THE TARGET GOAL ONLY, would be put to the front of the heap, which means that unlike Dijkstra in the distances array, we do not have all shortest paths from the start to every other node, we only have the shortest distance from start to end, since the children we took from the heap were the ones with cost biased by the heuristic, and the heuristic function is a function of the `current` and `end` node i.e. `h = heuristic(node, end)`.
+The heuristic function is only computed when we add the node to the priority queue, it biases the priority queue order such that nodes with less cost `IN RELATION TO THE TARGET GOAL ONLY`, would be put to the front of the heap, which means that unlike Dijkstra in the distances array, we do not have all shortest paths from the start to every other node, we only have the shortest distance from start to end, since the children we took from the heap were the ones with cost biased by the heuristic, and the heuristic function is a function of the `current` and `end` node strictly, i.e. `h = heuristic(node, end)`.

 The value of the heuristic function could be positive, negative or 0, depends on how it is defined.
-Imagine a negative value of the heuristic, would imply that the cost to the goal node is actually very low, since we would subtract it from the current `min` cost, a very big positive heuristic value would imply a very costly path to the goal node if we took that route.
+Imagine a negative value of the heuristic, would imply that the cost to the goal node is actually very low, since we would subtract it from the current `weight` cost, a very big positive heuristic value would imply a very costly path to the goal node if we took that route.

 A heuristic is defined very much differently based on the use case, if our graph